abhinabsarkar/aks/architecture/pod-mi-readme.md

 2. The NMI server and MIC are deployed to relay any pod requests for access tokens to Azure AD.
 3. A developer deploys a pod with a managed identity that requests an access token through the NMI server.
 4. The token is returned to the pod and used to access an Azure SQL Server instance.

+To see a Pod Identity in action with AKS & Azure Key Vault, refer this [link](https://github.com/abhinabsarkar/podidentity)

 ## References
 https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview